GigaHierz/techfiesta-toucan-workshop/README.md

 With the newest update, every dApp that relies on WalletConnect now needs to obtain a projectId from [WalletConnect Cloud](https://cloud.walletconnect.com/sign-in).
 This is absolutely free and only takes a few minutes.

-Provide the projectId to getDefaultWallets and individual RainbowKit wallet connectors like the following:

 Add you token ID as vaule for `NEXT_PUBLIC_WC_PROJECT_ID` to the `.env` file.

 ```